Kristina01111000/Drws_site/README.md

 - documentary widget make text bigger, bold bottom text
 - -change score card gotten to downloaded
-- make a second promo page menu widget separated between about the course and personal a nd professional growth
+- make a second promo page menu widget separated between about the course and personal and professional growth
 - septembers topic onleft for most of site, promo one on the right
-- -speed tests on the site
+- speed tests on the site
 - fix promo page menu links to growing-holistically
 - leave a reply -> leave a comment, change words to comment section
 - see if we can take away website ask from from comment section, leave name and email